 Reduce the oven temperature to 300F.

-Add the whipping cream and continue mixing on low speed until well combined.
+Pour in the whipping cream and continue mixing on low speed until well combined.

 Add eggs one at time, beating slowly just until incorporated.
 Scrape the sides of the bowl and beat until smooth.